osherachamim/Docker/README.md

 - [Docker](https://docs.docker.com/get-docker/)

+## Notes
+- Ensure you replace <yourdockerhubusername> with your actual Docker Hub username in the commands.
+- For security purposes, avoid using the latest tag in production environments; specify a specific version number instead.

 ## Steps to Create and Run a Docker Image with HTML Website

 ### 1. Choose and Download an HTML Template